Skip to content

 • Look out for the Forest Stewardship Council logo (as seen below)

-• Try to buy wood from the EU, as there are now legal measures to ensure careful management.
+• Try to buy wood from the UK or EU origins as there are now legal measures to ensure careful management.
 More trees are now being planted than felled!

 • Avoid exotic wood, such as Ebony, Brazilian Mahogany, Jatoba (Brazilian Cherry), Sapele and Burmese Teak.